A Beginners Guide to Growing Old Disgracefully

 The most important thing about growing older is your attitude.
 I have known women who seemed old at 18.
 As well as women in their 80s who refuse to conform to anyone else’s idea of what it means to be an octogenarian.

-Here is my list of things I think you should do when you reach midlife.
+Here is my list of things you should do when you reach midlife.

-- Wear what you like, when you like.
-If you feel comfortable wearing jogging bottoms and a loose top, do so.
+- Wear what you like when you like.
+Do so if you feel comfortable wearing jogging bottoms and a loose top.
 If you want to wear glamorous dresses, why not?
-You can even do them both, though probably not at the same time!
+You can even do them both, though probably not simultaneously!

 - Your hair is your business.
 Have your hair long or short.
-If you want to colour it go ahead or let it go grey if you prefer.
-It’s your hair have it how you like it.
-If you have always wanted bright pink hair now is the perfect time to go for it.
+If you want to colour it, let it go grey if you prefer.
+It’s your hair.
+Have it how you like it.
+If you have always enjoyed bright pink hair, now is the perfect time to go for it.

 - Stop worrying about how you look.
 Instead, concentrate on being fit and healthy.

-- Don’t regret anything.
+- Regret nothing.
 You can’t change the past.
-Remember everything you have done, good and bad, has made you the person you are.
+Remember, everything you have done, good and bad, has made you who you are.

 - Try new things and visit new places.
-When you look back at your life it will be the experiences you had rather than the things you bought.
+Looking back at your life, it will be your experiences rather than the stuff you bought.

 - Have friends of all ages and walks of life.
-Having a diverse group of friends will help you keep your mind active and stimulated as well as make life more interesting.
+Having a diverse group of friends will help you keep your mind active and stimulated and make life more enjoyable.

 - Stay informed.
-Keep up to date on what is happening in the world and take an interest in what is happening locally.
+Keep current on what is happening worldwide and take an interest in what is happening locally.

 - Fight for the things you feel passionate about.
-Don’t ever make the mistake of thinking that you can’t make a difference in the world.
+Never make the mistake of thinking that you can’t make a difference in the world.
 You can!

-The idea of growing old gracefully or disgracefully is meaningless really.
-There is no one way to age any more than there is one way to be young.
-Each of us will go our own way
+The idea of growing old gracefully or disgracefully is meaningless.
+There is no one way to age any more than there is to be young.
+Each of us will go our own way.

-I always loved the poem by Jenny Joseph called “Warning”, about what she would do when she was an old woman.
+I always loved the poem by Jenny Joseph called “Warning” about what she would do as an old woman.
 Especially the line, “When I Grow Old, I Shall Wear Purple.”
-Although I already wear purple so will have to pick something else.
+Although I already wear purple, I will have to pick something else.